hIPPYlib-MUQ: A Bayesian Inference Software Framework for Integration of Data with Complex Predictive Models under Uncertainty: Numerical Illustration

-where $\partial \Omega_l$ is the lateral boundary surfaces.
-Note that the above quantity of interest is evaluated from the state field $u$ which is the solution of the nonlinear forward problem~\eqref{eqn:ex2_forward_strong} given a realization of the parameter field $m$ (the boundary condition on the bottom surface).

 Table~\ref{tab:ex2_diagnostic} lists convergence diagnostics of the MCMC simulation.
-The parameter samples are projected along the first 25 eigenvectors of the prior-preconditioned data misfit Hessian at the MAP point, and the MPSRF and the ESS are evaluated based on the projection.
-We also estimate the quantity of interest $\qoi$~\eqref{eqn:ex2_qoi} using the parameter samples and illustrate its autocorrelation function, trace plots (three independent MCMC chains) and histograms (all the samples) in Figure~\ref{fig:ex2_acf_hist} where it is observed that the MCMC chains are mixed well and reach stationarity.
+The parameter samples are projected onto the first 25 eigenvectors of the prior-preconditioned data misfit Hessian at the MAP point, and the MPSRF and the ESS are evaluated based on this projection.

+Figure~\ref{fig:ex2_marginals} shows marginal distributions of the posterior MCMC samples and of the Laplace approximation.
+As before, these marginals are computed with respect to the projection of the parameter samples onto the eigenvectors.
+We observe that there is a clear difference between the marginal distributions of the MCMC samples and those of the Laplace approximation, especially for the eigenvector corresponding to larger eigenvalues.

+The numerical studies have been carried out on the Multi-Environment Computer for Exploration and Discovery (MERCED) cluster at UC Merced.
+While there are some performance variations depending on the cluster CPU node that a job is assigned to, approximately, a single PDE solve required about 0.07 seconds for the first example, and about 4 seconds for the second three-dimensional example (both are the elapsed time).